lr42/stama/roadmap.md

 	  new SuperState back, and then assign that as a new parent?
 - [ ] Allow creating a state machine and all states and events from a JSON tree or something similar.
+- [ ] Allow outputting a StateMachine as JSON/XML/or something else.

  Bugs